São Tomé and Príncipe at the 2016 Summer Paralympics: Athletics

 Alex Anjos was the first Santomean Paralympic athlete to compete at the quadrennial event and was 25 years old at the time of the Games.
 He trained at Cape Verde's national stadium, Estádio Nacional de Cabo Verde, in the months prior to the Games because São Tomé and Príncipe did not have the necessary training facilities for sprinters like him at the time.
 Anjos set himself the goal of winning a medal at the Rio Paralympics.
 He was placed in the T47 category due to him having his left arm amputated.
-Anjos was disqualified from the second heat of the men's 100 metres T47 on 10 September due of him arriving late at the Estádio Olímpico João Havelange.
+Anjos was disqualified from the second heat of the men's 100 metres T47 on 10 September due to him arriving late at the Estádio Olímpico João Havelange.
 Six days later, he was drawn in the third heat of the men's 400 metres T47, finishing third out of five finishers, with a time of 50.94 seconds.
 Anjos was ahead of Hao Wang (52.29 seconds) of China but behind Cuba's Ernesto Blanco (49.68 seconds) in a heat led by Shane Hudson of Jamaica (49.53 seconds).
 Overall, he placed eighth out of seventeen finishing para-athletes, and was unable to advance into the final after finishing 0.52 seconds slower than the slowest sprinter who progressed into the final.